rsksmart/devportal-1.0/guides/flyover/design-architecture.md

 To be able to participate as an LP, LPs must register themselves in a Liquidity Bridge Contract (LBC) and perform one mandatory deposit on RSK: a security bond that is slashed if they misbehave.
 A second deposit is optional: they can pre-deposit the BTC liquidity they wish to make available in RSK.
 While this has a financial cost, by doing so they signal the intent to fulfil the promise.
 Users can use this information to pick an LP that is well-funded and reduce the risk of deviations while expecting the advance payment.

 However, the LPs are incentivized to follow the protocol because they earn a share of each transfer they accelerate, and because if they fail to accelerate them, their security deposit (or collateral) is burned.
-Several other punishments are possible, such as locking the LP liquidity for a long period, which equates to a financial loss.
+Several other penalties are possible, such as locking the LP liquidity for a long duration, which equates to a financial loss.
 Liquidity Providers can privately serve their own users or offer their services in an open marketplace.
 The [RIF marketplace](https://marketplace.rifos.org/) is one of such markets.

 Abstraction of a [Liquidity Provider’s](https://github.com/rsksmart/liquidity-provider) contract.
 The artefact is not deployed independently but as part of a dApp that uses one or more LPs.